epfl-ada/ada-2023-project-adaccident-de-travail/README.md

 **1.4: Genre and Character Analysis:**
    - Identify the N most frequent genres and determine the two main genres per film for all films.
    - Create heatmaps to visualize the relationship between the two main genres and compare the popularity of genre pairs amongst films with sequels and films without sequels.
-   - Calculate median ages of actors and group actors into age bins for films with sequels and films without sequels for further analysis.
+   - Calculate the median ages of actors and group actors into age bins for films with sequels and films without sequels for further analysis.
    - Calculate the ratio of male to female characters for films with sequels and films without sequels.

 #### Part 2: Comparison Between Original Films and Sequels